BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-3/solvency-II-files/step-3.3-tables/substep-1/EIOPA-BoS-14-259_Final report_ORSA.pdf.md

 <image>
-![A concise summary of Guideline 13, which mandates linking the Own Risk and Solvency Assessment (ORSA) to strategic management and decision-making.
+A concise summary of Guideline 13, which mandates linking the Own Risk and Solvency Assessment (ORSA) to strategic management and decision-making.
 The guideline requires undertakings to incorporate ORSA results and insights into their capital management, business planning, and product development and design.

-#### Guideline 13 – Link to the strategic management process and decision-making framework
-The undertaking should take into account the results of the ORSA and the insights gained during the process of this assessment in at least:
+**Guideline 13 – Link to the strategic management process and decision-making framework** The undertaking should take into account the results of the ORSA and the insights gained during the process of this assessment in at least:
 a) its capital management;
 b) its business planning;
-c) its product development and design.](#)
+c) its product development and design.
 </image>